tymothytym/dateSquirrel/readme.md

 - Styling for fallbacks or [non-activating](#Activation) scenarios is not included, so you have to add your own (S)CSS for that
 - Resetting and / or normalisation of your page styles is assumed
+- Default fonts used for dateSquirrel are the fonts available on the users machine via this neat method [Using UI System Fonts In Web Design: A Quick Practical Guide](https://www.smashingmagazine.com/2015/11/using-system-ui-fonts-practical-guide/) but you can change in the SCSS settings file.

 <a name="Options"/></a>
 ## Options